-Hooked on Panama Lodge - Billfishing and Tuna
+Hooked On Panama Lodge - Panama

 Hooked on Panama Fishing

+Travel Time: To fish the world-renowned Isla Ladrones and the 1,000-fathom drop is a minimum one-hour boat ride from the Lodge.
 Isla Montuosa is 42 miles away and takes about two hours to reach.
-The runs for rooster and snapper are 10 to 15 minutes from the lodge.
-Giant yellowfin tuna, black marlin, blue marlin, sailfish, wahoo, cubera snapper, roosterfish, and dorado are all frequent visitors to the waters off Panama.
+The runs for rooster and snapper are 10 to 15 minutes from the Lodge.

+Species: Giant yellowfin tuna, black marlin, blue marlin, sailfish, wahoo, cubera snapper, roosterfish, and dorado are all frequent visitors to the waters off Panama.

 About Hooked on Panama Lodge

-Spanish tile floors and plenty of space to relax.
+Spanish tile floors, and plenty of space to relax.